The evolution of the radio luminosity function of group galaxies in COSMOS: Evolution of the RLF in galaxy groups

 \section{Evolution of the RLF in galaxy groups}

-The top panel of Fig.~\ref{fig:frac_lum} shows that the contribution of GGs to the total RLF increases from $z \sim$ 2 to the present day, and in particular for objects above radio luminosities at 10$^{23}\rm W~Hz^{-1}$.
+The top panel of Fig.~\ref{fig:frac_lum} shows that the contribution of GGs to the total RLF increases from $z \sim$ 2 to 0.07, and in particular for objects above radio luminosities at 10$^{23}\rm W~Hz^{-1}$.
 This picture suggests an evolutionary scenario for the RLF of galaxy groups.
-We investigate this further by plotting in Fig.~\ref{fig:rlf_evol} the RLF of GGs, BGGs, and SGs, and their relative contribution to the total 3 GHz RLF as a function of redshift.
-We see an evolution in the RLF of group galaxies from $z \sim$ 2 to the present day by a factor of 3.
+We investigate this further by plotting in Fig.~\ref{fig:rlf_evol} the RLF of GGs, BGGs, and SGs (left panel), and their relative contribution to the total 3 GHz RLF as a function of redshift (right panel).
+The GG RLF has a low value at $ \sim$ 2 down to $z \sim$ 1.25 followed by a sharp increase in the GG RLF at $z \sim$ 1 by a factor of 6, and then a smooth decline, mimicking a mild evolution by a factor of 2.
 This is an interesting trend, which is not observed in the total RLF.
-As seen by the normalisation value of the total $\Phi_{*}$ for a fixed radio luminosity at $10^{24} \rm W~Hz^{-1}$, shown with cyan, galaxies in the 3 GHz sample display a decrease in their RLF with redshift, while the RLF of GGs below $z<1$ is fairly constant (top panel of Fig.~\ref{fig:rlf_evol}).
+As seen by the normalisation value of the total $\Phi_{*}$ for a fixed radio luminosity at $10^{24} \rm W~Hz^{-1}$, shown with cyan, galaxies in the 3 GHz sample display a decrease in their RLF with redshift across all redshifts, while the RLF of GGs increases at $z \sim$ 1 (left panel of Fig.~\ref{fig:rlf_evol}); the peak at $z_{\rm med} \sim 0.9$ coincides with known overdensities in the COSMOS field.
 Interestingly, \cite{smolcic17c} show that a similar trend can be reproduced with galaxies.
-In their Fig. 1 they present a slight increase in the median values of $M_{*}$ in their radio excess sample above redshift $z=1$, and a depletion of massive galaxies above $z>1$, which we also see in the X-ray groups.
-At the bottom panel of Fig.~\ref{fig:frac_lum} we see that massive galaxies above $10^{11.2} M_{\odot}$ contribute a large fraction to the total 3 GHz RLF below $z<1$, contrary to the decreasing RLF in the field.
-This suggests two things: 1) not all massive galaxies are in groups, but those who are remain radio active (Fig.~\ref{fig:frac_lum}); and 2) the increase in the group contribution is because radio activity in groups is nearly constant at $z<1$, while it is declining in the field (Fig.~\ref{fig:rlf_evol}--Top).
+In their Fig. 1, they present a slight increase in the median values of $M_{*}$ in their radio excess sample up to redshift $z=1$, and depletion of massive galaxies above $z>1$, which we also see in the X-ray groups.
+We observed this at a median value $\sim10^{11.2} M_{\odot}$.
+At the middle panel of Fig.~\ref{fig:frac_lum} we see that massive galaxies above $10^{11.2} M_{\odot}$ contribute a large fraction to the total 3 GHz RLF below $z<1$.
+This suggests that not all massive galaxies are in groups, but those that are, remain radio active (Fig.~\ref{fig:frac_lum}).
+The GG contribution to the RLF has a nearly flat but slightly enhanced behaviour below $z <$ 0.75, while the GGs RLF does not exhibit a large contribution of radio emission at the lowest redshift bin like the massive galaxies RLF does.
+This suggests those massive galaxies are either in the field or occupy halo masses below our adopted cut at $log_{10}(M_{\rm 200c} / M_{\odot}) > 13.5$.